PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSwSh/AutoHost-MultiGame.md

 >
 > If you care about your den, get rid of all your wishing pieces.
 They are easy to get back later with watt farming.

-### Setup for All Switches
+### Setup of Settings

+**Switch Settings:**
+1. Screen size: Must be 100% within the Switch settings
+2. System Time: Unsynced

+**Program Settings:**
+1. Video Resolution: 1080p or higher

+**Game Settings:**
 1. Text Speed: Fast
+2. Auto-Save: Off
-2. Casual mode: Off
+3. Casual mode: Off
-3. System time: Un-synced
+4. System time: Un-synced
-4. Make sure you have a strong internet connection. (if hosting online)
+5. Make sure you have a strong internet connection. (if hosting online)

 ### Instructions